-IMPORTANT CHANGES TO SSP
+IMPORTANT CHANGES TO STATUTORY SICK PAY

 * SSP will be payable from day one.